andyislegend/dota2-aghanim/README.md

 ```

 ## Build
+Library use `steam-language-gen` plugin to generate Java classes from `.steamd` files.
+In case you don't have installed plugin
-To build library you will need to install `steam-language-gen` plugin to local m2 repository.
+in the local m2 repository, you will need to install it before launch build of the library.
-From `steam-language-gen` folder execute:
+To build and install plugin from `steam-language-gen` folder execute next command:
 ```
 mvn clean install
 ```
-After plugin will be installed, you can build library by execution command from `root` folder of the project:
+If plugin was installed to local repository, you can build library by execution command from `root` folder of the project:
 ```
 mvn clean install
 ```